zorael/kameloso/README.md

 ##### Song requests

-To get song requests to work, you need to register an *application* to interface with [Google (YouTube)](https://console.cloud.google.com/projectcreate) and/or [Spotify](https://developer.spotify.com/dashboard) servers individually.
+To be able to serve song requests, you need to register an *application* to interface with [Google (YouTube)](https://console.cloud.google.com/projectcreate) and/or [Spotify](https://developer.spotify.com/dashboard) servers individually.
 To initiate the guides for this, pass `--set twitch.googleKeygen` for YouTube and `--set twitch.spotifyKeygen` for Spotify, then simply follow the on-screen instructions.
 (They behave much like `--set twitch.keygen`.)

 ##### Certain commands require higher permissions